zbenjamin/noise/README.md

 An excellent discussion of simplex noise can be found here: http://zach.in.tu-clausthal.de/teaching/cg2_08/literatur/simplexnoise.pdf

-The noise library includes native-code implementations of Perlin "improved" noise and Perlin simplex noise.
+The vec_noise library includes native-code implementations of Perlin "improved" noise and Perlin simplex noise.
 It also includes a fast implementation of Perlin noise in GLSL, for use in OpenGL shaders.
 The shader code and many of the included examples require Pyglet (http://www.pyglet.org), the native-code